AmbireTech/adex-protocol/README.md

 Campaigns are created with a total budget (e.g. 5000 DAI) and a specification of the desired result: e.g. purchase as many impressions as possible for this ad, with a maximum allowed price per impression and targeting information.

-In the AdEx protocol, one campaign always maps to one payment channel called OUTPACE.
+In the AdEx protocol, one campaign always maps to one payment channel called **OUTPACE**.

 #### Layer 2